TryKickoff/trykickoff.github.io/learn/editing.md

 ### Step 4

-Run `grunt serve` and a browser window will open with the site
+* Run `grunt watcher` and a browser window will open with the site
+* Run `jekyll serve` as a separate process to compile the site.
+It can then be viewed at `http://localhost:4000`

 #### Please note

 The Kickoff site resides at [trykickoff.github.io/](http://trykickoff.github.io/) and Jekyll builds to `/_site/` wherever you run it.
 Make sure your localhost points to `trykickoff.github.io/_site` then browse to `http://your-localhost.dev/`

+## Editing the content
+Most content is found in the `learn` and `demos` directories, but the home page markup is located at `index.html`.
+The Javascript and Sass source files are found in the `assets/src/` directory.